cnnrznn/cnnrznn.github.io/_posts/2019-07-06-planning-boston-to-minneapolis.md

 To plan the journey I'll be using a couple crucial tools.

 **Strava** will be used for route planning.
-Strava is 'facebook for athletes', and it has excellent tools for route planning that combine shortest distance with 'best route'.
+Strava is 'facebook for athletes', and it has excellent tools for route planning that combine shortest distance with the most popular roads.
 This will allow me to pick roads that are considered good and/or safe by other cyclists.

 **Google maps** will be used to mark key destinations such as grocery stores and housing.